Despite Pressure, Mitch McConnell Suggests He Won’t Call Senate Back Early For Gun Safety Vote

 “Today, as Speaker of the House, I am writing in good faith to request that you call the United States Senate back into session immediately under your powers in Article II Section 3 of the Constitution to consider House-passed bipartisan gun violence prevention legislation,” Pelosi wrote.

-According to The Hill, Pelosi’s plea to the president came one day after a large group of over 200 House Democrats wrote a similar letter for McConnell himself, demanding he reconvene early and get the bill passed.
+According to The Hill, Pelosi’s plea to the president came one day after a large group of over 200 House Democrats wrote a similar letter for McConnell himself, demanding that he reconvene early and get the bill passed.

 200+ mayors wrote to Mitch McConnell demanding the Senate pass new gun control laws, including one requiring background checks.